 For the Christian, death is not the last word.
 Christ’s death and resurrection proclaim victory!
 Jesus calls His disciples to follow Him through death to life.
 That journey begins in the death and resurrection that happens in Holy Baptism.
 The burial rites take the Christian on the last steps of this journey to the resurrection of the body and life everlasting.

 (adapted from The Lutheran Service Book, Agenda)

-At the time of death, the family’s preferred funeral home and pastors of Saint John’s should be notified as soon as possible.
+At the time of death, the family’s preferred funeral home and pastors of Saint John’s should be notified as soon as possible, and before scheduling any plans.
 The funeral director will assist the family in making arrangements for the entire celebration of life of the deceased loved one.
 The pastor will work with the family and funeral director in planning the funeral service.
 Pre-planning a funeral is highly encouraged to assist the mourners in honoring the deceased’s desires for the funeral.

 The church offers the Christian Life Center free of charge for those members of Saint John’s who wish to have a reception after the funeral service.
-Members of Saint John’s will work with the family to provide a meal.
-There is typically an honorarium given to the church for the work of the volunteers.
+The family will be responsible for cleaning up after the event.
 Please contact the church office at (608) 742-9000 for more information.